oblio360/hearthstone-blog/_drafts/welcome-to-hearthstone-you-suck.md

 ##<a name="deck-selection">Deck selection and netdecking</a>

-Ok, the next best option to creating your own deck is using another deck.
-The disadvantage is that you'll be playing a deck that other players are also playing and as a result
+Ok, the next best option to creating your own deck is using a pre-existing deck.
+The disadvantage is that you'll be playing a deck that other players are also playing and as a result your opponents will have probably faced this deck at least once.
+In case of really popular decks, they've probably seen it many times (Hi there, "Face Hunter"!).

+hearthpwn.com

+icyveins.com

 #<a name="basic decks">Basic decks</a>